 Professionally, Howard’s career included serving as an economist for the Pan American Union, and later, as a program executive for the Organization of American States.
 When he retired, he was Director of the Office of International Cooperation.

 Previous lecturers have included: Jim Wallis, E.J.
-Dionne, Glenn Tinder, LeRoy Walters, Katherine Marshall, Philip Wogaman, and Congressman John Lewis.
+Dionne, Glenn Tinder, LeRoy Walters, Katherine Marshall, Philip Wogaman, and the late Rep. John Lewis.